jizhihang/pandora/README.md

 ```

 ## Extracting Tamura descriptors in your project ##
 The purposes of this tutorial is to use pandora as an external library in your project in order to extract the Tamura Histogram of a given image.
-Assuming you have build and install pandora into your local maven repository (see previous section).
+Assuming you have build and install pandora into your local maven repository (see previous sections).

 First you have to add the maven dependency of the pandora library into the `pom.xml` file of your project, like so,